Appliance Replacement Parts

-When purchasing OEM repair parts for your oven, refrigerator, stove, dishwasher, range, dryer or washing machine, you the customer can rest assured that the replacement part(s) you have purchased will be made of quality, durable and long lasting materials that have been vigorously tested by the manufacturer and will always be an easy, exact, original equipment replacement fit for your specific model or brand of gas or electric appliance.
+When purchasing OEM repair parts for your oven, refrigerator, stove, dishwasher, range, dryer or washer, you the customer can rest assured that the replacement part(s) you have purchased will be made of quality, durable and long-lasting materials that have been vigorously tested by the manufacturer and will always be an easy, exact, original equipment replacement fit for your specific model or brand of gas or electric appliance.

 Electric Dryer Won’t Heat

 The first thing to troubleshoot if your electric dryer won’t heat is the dryers 220 circuit breaker located in the main circuit breaker box.
 You will need to locate the breaker box and find the 220 breaker that is dedicated for your clothes dryer.
 Flip the breaker off and on a few times, even if it looks like the breaker is already in the on position.
 The electric clothes dryer runs on 220 and if half of the two pole breaker is tripped….
 Read More

 Refrigerator Is Warm

 The condenser coils are located under the refrigerator, behind the kickplate/grill at the very bottom of the fridge.
 If the condenser coils become clogged with dust and pet hair etcetera, there won’t be sufficient air flow being moved by the condenser fan across the coils.
 If the coils can’t release the heat, the refrigerator will strain to stay cool You can remove the kickplate from the bottom of the refrigerator and clean it if….
 Read More

 Dishwasher Won’t Drain